kifuan/switch-array/README.md

 # SwitchArray

-A math question appeared in a recent major examination in China.
+A math question appeared in a recent major exam for senior high schools in China.

 ![Question](./public/question.jpg)